Skillet chicken and rice goes bold with a whole head of garlic

 - 2 tablespoons salted or unsalted butter, plus more if needed

-- 1 head garlic, peeled, minced, pressed or grated
+- 1 head garlic, peeled and minced, pressed or grated

 - 2 cups cooked long-grain white rice (see NOTE)